“I learned how to view my maternity leave as an opportunity to learn new skills as a new mother and apply them to my job.”

 Mindful Return fills this much-needed gap.
 This 4-week online e-course will allow you to:

 - Get into the right mindset to have a calm, peaceful returning to work experience;

 - Brainstorm practical solutions to all those worrisome logistics;

 - Turn your maternity leave into a leadership opportunity at work; and

 - Enter a supportive community of new mamas from all over, who are returning to work around the same time you are.

-Space in each course is limited.
 Rate for individuals is $99/person.
 Yes, that’s less than a 1-hour massage…but infinitely more effective at reducing your stress and anxiety.
+Better yet, ask your employer to cover the cost – many do.
 (Employers, please click here if you are considering offering the Mindful Return e-course as an employee benefit.)

 Session dates listed here don’t work for your timeline?
 Take the 4-week course starting on a date of your own choosing, by registering here.
 (Rate for this option is $249/person.)

 If you know the course would help you, but you have a financial hardship, contact Lori at email@example.com to discuss financial assistance options.

 - Participation in either a group session or the pick-your-own-start-date version entitles you to indefinite access to (1) all course materials, and (2) the private Facebook Mindful Return Alumnae group.